 1. Color Contrast

-One of the biggest UX accessibility issues I typically find on websites is color contrast.
+One of the biggest UX accessibility design issues I typically find on websites is color contrast.
 This is an often-overlooked web accessibility problem, but also incredibly common.

 One in 12 men experience some form of color deficiency and over 217 million people in the world have moderate to severe vision impairment, according to the World Health Organization (WHO).
 By ensuring your digital properties have proper color contrast, you can ensure anyone with a vision impairment can easily interact with and use your website or app.